annabarclay02/MADB/README.md

 ### Videos
 Embed code was used from [YouTube](https://www.youtube.com) to embed some videos into the site.
 ### Code
 Some of the code was created with aid of [W3 Schools](https://www.w3schools.com) HTML and CSS tutorials, especially for the navigation bar, footer, dropdown menu, and contact form.
+[Stack Overflow](https://stackoverflow.com) forums were also very helpful for troubleshooting and figuring out issues.
+The title font was taken from Google Fonts.

 #### References to sites and images used in the website:
 - Kimberly Farmer (2017) Shallow focus photography of books, Unsplash.
 Available at: [Unsplash](https://unsplash.com/photos/shallow-focus-photography-of-books-lUaaKCUANVI).
 (Accessed: 2 April 2024).